 Great news!
-We scouted the best ways to get temporary summer volunteers—tried and true ways to maximize all the human resources surrounding you.
+We scouted the best ways to get temporary summer staffing — tried and true ways to maximize all the human resources surrounding you.

 1. Summer Interns